AvishkaRavishan/Ticketing-System-For-Public-Transport-Network/README.md

 ## Acknowledgments

-Thanks to [JetBrains](https://www.jetbrains.com) for supporting us with a [free Open Source License](https://www.jetbrains.com/buy/opensource).
+Thanks to Android Studio & Flutter for supporting us with a free Open Source License.